How poverty worsens Nigeria’s plastic crisis

 Across different streets and drainages, it is hard to ignore the litters of sachets plastered with the names of big corporations.

-These corporations continue to sachetize their products but have managed to shirk responsibility for the sachet waste, leaving local governments struggling with practically non recyclable waste.
+These corporations continue to sachetise their products but have managed to shirk responsibility for the sachet waste, leaving local governments struggling with practically non-recyclable waste.

 Sachets come at a high cost to society and the environment, which are not included in almost all corporate accounting of expenses and losses.
 The true costs of sachets are externalized, that is to say, their manufacturers do not pay for environmental pollution and harmful effects on human health.